Secret Service Admits That Pepper Spray Was Used On Protesters In Lafayette Square

-In a statement released on Saturday, the Secret Service admitted that a member of the agency used pepper spray on protesters that were gathered in Layfayette Square on June 1 to clear the area for President Donald Trump’s photo-op at St. John’s Episcopal Church, The Hill reported.
+In a statement released on Saturday, the Secret Service admitted that a member of the agency used pepper spray on protesters that were gathered in Lafayette Square on June 1 to clear the area for President Donald Trump’s photo-op at St. John’s Episcopal Church, The Hill reported.

 In a separate statement that was released last week, the Secret Service said that they did not use pepper spray or tear gas on protesters to “secure the area” around Lafayette Square for the president’s walk to the church.

 According to The Hill, videos from Lafayette Square on June 1 showed law enforcement using rubber bullets and tear gas on protesters in the area.
 In-person accounts also confirmed that force was used by the authorities just minutes before President Trump walked through the area, even though the protesters were not yet in violation of the curfew and reportedly protesting peacefully.

 A couple of days after the incident, photos emerged that also showed force being used against protesters.

-The Secret Service and the US Park Police (USPP) both stated that they did not use force — including tear gas or pepper spray — on protesters, per The Hill.
+The Secret Service and the U.S. Park Police both stated that they did not use force — including tear gas or pepper spray — on protesters, per The Hill.
 Now, both agencies are walking back those statements.

 Earlier in June, a spokesperson for the Park Police stated that they had been mistaken when they said that tear gas wasn’t used on protesters and that the USPP hadn’t used force during the incident, CNN reported.
 The statement released by the Secret Service on Saturday indicated that their June 5 statement had been refuted by an investigation into the incident.
 That investigation uncovered that one agent used pepper spray “in response to an assaultive individual.”